 Socio-cultural sustainability protects traditions and heritage sites.
 Think of it as being a guest, not a critic (or worse, a colonizer with a camera).

-Avoiding “Greenwashing”
+Avoiding “greenwashing”

 Technology helps too—see how emerging tech innovations transforming the travel industry are improving transparency.